Monmouth County, New Jersey: Politics

-In the 2009 gubernatorial election, Republican Chris Christie received 62% of the vote, defeating Democrat Jon Corzine, who received around 31%.
-In the 2013 gubernatorial election, Republican Governor Chris Christie received 70.7% of the vote (123,417 votes) to Democrat Barbara Buono's 27.7% (48,477 votes).
-In the 2017 gubernatorial election, Republican Kim Guadagno received 101,525 (55%) of the vote, and Democrat Phil Murphy received 79,423 (43%) of the vote.
-Both Guadagno and Murphy were Monmouth County residents.
-In the 2021 gubernatorial election, Republican Jack Ciattarelli received 58.8% of the vote (141,100 ballots cast) to Democratic incumbent Phil Murphy's 40.3% (96,664 votes), thus Murphy lost his home county in both of his bids for governor.
+State elections

 Economy

+The Bureau of Economic Analysis calculated that the county's gross domestic product was $34.2 billion in 2021, which was ranked ninth in the state and was a 6.1% increase from the prior year.

 Housing expense

 In 2015, the county had a per capita personal income of $69,410, the fifth-highest in New Jersey and ranked 74th of 3,113 counties in the United States.
 Monmouth County ranked 38th among the highest-income counties in the United States as of 2011, placing it among the top 1.2% of counties by wealth.
 As of 2009, it was ranked 56th in the United States by personal per-capita income.

 Gentrification

 Hurricane Sandy in 2012 devastated much of the northern part of the Jersey Shore, particularly in Monmouth County.
 This necessitated the demolition and rebuilding of entire neighborhoods.
 Some were rebuilt to a higher economic level; this process of climate gentrification is rapidly escalating property values and transforming many communities along the Shore.
 Many houses have become vacation homes for the New York financial community, akin to shoreline communities on Long Island like the Gold Coast and The Hamptons.